Download Australia's ASEAN and Mekong aid program brochure [PDF 394 KB]

 We also support safe and fair labour migration through our TRIANGLE in ASEAN program.
 This means delivering better jobs where workers are protected and their skills recognised.

 Investments for strengthening regional responses to trafficking and the exploitation of migrant workers

-- To date, our TRIANGLE in ASEAN program has helped more than 75,000 labour migrants, potential migrants and their family members access advice and/or legal support through 26 Migrant Resource Centres established in Cambodia, Laos, Thailand, Myanmar, Vietnam and Malaysia.
+- helped more than 100,000 labour migrants, potential migrants and their family members access legal and financial advice through the TRIANGLE in ASEAN program.

 - supported the implementation of the Master Plan on ASEAN Connectivity 2025, providing a framework to improve people-to-people, institutional and infrastructure links across ASEAN.